English Reformation: Actions against clergy

-In 1529, the King summoned Parliament to deal with the annulment and other grievances against the church.
+In 1529 Henry summoned the Parliament of England to deal with the annulment and other grievances against the church.
 The Catholic Church was a powerful institution in England with a number of privileges.
 The King could not tax or sue clergy in civil courts.
-The church could also grant fugitives sanctuary, and many areas of the law―such as family law―were controlled by the church.
+The church could also grant fugitives sanctuary, and many areas of the law—such as family law—were controlled by the church.
 For centuries, kings had attempted to reduce the church's power, and the English Reformation was a continuation of this power struggle.

 The Reformation Parliament sat from 1529 to 1536 and brought together those who wanted reform but who disagreed what form it should take.
 There were common lawyers who resented the privileges of the clergy to summon laity to their ecclesiastical courts, and there were those who had been influenced by Lutheranism and were hostile to the theology of Rome.
 Henry's chancellor, Thomas More, successor to Wolsey, also wanted reform: he wanted new laws against heresy.
-Lawyer and member of Parliament Thomas Cromwell saw how Parliament could be used to advance royal supremacy over the church and further Protestant beliefs.
+The lawyer and member of Parliament Thomas Cromwell saw how Parliament could be used to advance royal supremacy over the church and further Protestant beliefs.

 Initially, Parliament passed minor legislation to control ecclesiastical fees, clerical pluralism, and sanctuary.
 In the matter of the annulment, no progress seemed possible.
 The Pope seemed more afraid of Emperor Charles V than of Henry.
 Anne, Cromwell and their allies wished simply to ignore the Pope, but in October 1530 a meeting of clergy and lawyers advised that Parliament could not empower the Archbishop of Canterbury to act against the Pope's prohibition.
 Henry thus resolved to bully the priests.

 Having first charged eight bishops and seven other clerics with praemunire, the King decided in 1530 to proceed against the whole clergy for violating the 1392 Statute of Praemunire, which forbade obedience to the Pope or any foreign ruler.
 Henry wanted the clergy of Canterbury province to pay £100,000 for their pardon; this was a sum equal to the Crown's annual income.
 This was agreed by the Convocation of Canterbury on 24 January 1531.
 It wanted the payment spread over five years, but Henry refused.
-The convocation responded by withdrawing their payment altogether and demanded Henry fulfil certain guarantees before they would give him the money.
+The convocation responded by withdrawing their payment altogether and demanded that Henry should fulfil certain guarantees before they would give him the money.
 Henry refused these conditions, agreeing only to the five-year period of payment.
 On 7 February, Convocation was asked to agree to five articles that specified that: